antimof/UxPlay/README.md

 On Linux, make sure Avahi is installed, and start the avahi-daemon service (your distribution will document how to do  this).
 Some  systems  may instead use the mdnsd daemon as an alternative to provide DNS-SD service.
+(FreeBSD offers both alternatives, but only Avahi was tested: one of the steps needed for getting Avahi running on this system is to edit /usr/local/etc/avahi/avahi-daemon.conf to uncomment a line for airplay support.)

 For other problems after a connection is made, use "uxplay -d " (debug log option)  to see what is happening.
 **Such problems are usually due to a GStreamer plugin that doesn't work on your system**: (by default,